abuddiga/ProjectEuler/README.md

 ProjectEuler
 ============

-Solving problems from Project Euler! https://projecteuler.net/
+New coding challenge: solving problems from Project Euler! https://projecteuler.net/

+The problem description is listed at the beginning of each solution file.